ThisIsBenny/iOS-Widgets/Webservices-Health-Check/README.md

-# Health Check
+# Health Check of webservices

-This widget checks the status of your web services.
+This widget checks the status of your webservices.

 Feature:
 * History